ai-forma/forma-docs/src/documentation/memory.md

 In summary, “giving the agent a short-term memory” really means “let's maintain the history of the conversation somewhere and feed it back each time.”
 And thus, while the *intelligence* comes from the LLM's training, the *continuity* comes from your memory implementation.

-> **Note** This design works well up to a point — usually limited by the model’s **context window** (the maximum number of tokens it can process at once).
-Beyond that, messages must be summarized, compressed, or dropped.
-In my experience, you can keep the last N (e.g., 25?) messages and conversation might still feel natural.
+> **Note**: Because there is a limit to the amount of text we can send to an LLM, the number of messages an AI Agent can keep in Contextual Memory is limited.
+However, in my experience, you can keep the last N (e.g., 25?) messages and conversation will probably still feel natural.

+> **Note 2**: Not every agent needs contextual memory.
+For example, one-shot agents (e.g., those in charge of classifying or summarizing text) do not need contextual memory.

 ## Long-term memory